IntForOut/outdoorPressure/README.md

-# OutdoorPressure Ontology
+# OutdoorPressure Knowledge Graph

-This ontology describes data and concepts relevant to study the pressure of human outdoor leisure in moutain on ecosystems.
+This knowledge graph describes data and concepts relevant to study the pressure of human outdoor leisure in moutain on ecosystems.
+It embeds:
+1- concepts relevant to express questions or messages about the ecological pression caused by human activities on wildlife in mountains, 2- a catalogue of different assets relevant to investigate these questions and deliver these messages, like datasets, reproducible processes, scientific papers, or pedagogic materials.

 Documentation site: **[OutdoorPressure ontology](https://intforout.github.io/outdoorPressure/index.html)**